Regular MA admission; sufficient knowledge of ancient Greek (if in doubt, contact the instructor).

 Greek papyri form an important source for the history of Greek, Roman and Byzantine Egypt.
 Students will read varied, mainly documentary, papyri from their editions and will study some original papyri from photos, learning to place them in their historical and cultural context.

 have a basic knowledge of Greek papyrology and its apparatus;

 be able to situate them in their historical and cultural context;

 have acquired some basic editorial skills.

 Timetable to be arranged between student(s) and instructor.

 Total course load is 10 EC (= 280 hours):

-In case the final mark is unsatisfactory (lower than 6), a student can take a second oral exam.
+In case the final mark is unsatisfactory, a student can take an oral exam.

 Students are required to register for this course via uSis, the course registration system of Leiden University.

 Exchange and Study Abroad students, please see the Study in Leiden website for information on how to apply.